-The perspective and techniques used in diagnosing variability in the modern atmosphere, ocean, land, and crysosphere offer insight into connections across a range of disciplines and time scales.
-Students will gain hands-on experience accessing and analyzing instrumental data sets and climate model outputs toward a practical understanding of the mechanisms governing the climate system from regional to global scales.
-Emphasis will be placed on dominant modes of interannual variability (e.g., the El Niño-Southern Oscillation [ENSO], Indian Ocean Dipole [IOD], North Atlantic Oscillation [NAO], Southern Annular Mode [SAM]), decadal variability (e.g., Atlantic Multidecadal Oscillation [AMO], Pacific Decadal Oscillation [PDO]), as well as observed and projected manifestations of anthropogenic climate change.
-Learning will be driven by data, and supplemented by examples from the published literature.
-C. Ummenhofer
+The perspective and techniques used in diagnosing variability in the modern atmosphere, ocean, land, and cryosphere offer insight into connections across a range of disciplines and time scales with applications to past and future climates.
+Students will learn various statistical methods, and gain handson experience accessing and analyzing instrumental data, reanalysis products, and climate model output toward a practical understanding of the mechanisms governing the climate system from regional to global scales.
+Emphasis will be placed on salient features of the mean climate system (e.g., Earth's energy balance, Walker Circulation, Hadley Circulation), as well as dominant modes of variability spanning from synoptic (e.g., storms) and intraseasonal (e.g., Madden-Julian Oscillation) via interannual (e.g., El Niño-Southern Oscillation, North Atlantic Oscillation), to (multi) decadal variability (e.g., Atlantic Multidecadal Variability, Interdecadal Pacific Oscillation).
+The course will also cover important aspects of observed and projected manifestations of anthropogenic climate change, including the implications to extreme events and induced hazards.
+Learning will be driven by project-based data analysis and supplemented by examples from the published literature.
+C. Ummenhofer, H. Seo